Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 Value header will typically look like this.

 ```
-[n2:2 bit - compression flag, 2 bit - array flag, 12 bit - type code]
+[n2:2 bit - compression flag, 3 bit - array flag, 11 bit - type code]
-[n4:array count]
+[0,n1,n2,n3,n4,n8,n16:array count]
 ```

 The first 2 bytes holds the type code and array and compression flags.
-The 4 high bits of this value are holding the array and compression flags.
-The remaining 12 bits are for the type code.
-See section 2.2.2.2 above for what the flags and type code should equal to.
+The 5 high bits of this value are holding the array and compression flags.
+The remaining 11 bits are for the type code.
+See section on Type Codes, Array Count Flag and Compression Flag earlier in this document for what the type code and flags should equal to.

 [array count] byte sequence is only present when storing an array of values.